 3. Heat the oil in a large nonstick skillet over medium heat.

 4. Cook the burgers until the undersides are deeply browned, about 9 minutes.
 Flip, and cook until an instant-read meat thermometer inserted in center registers 165°F, another 7 to 9 minutes.
 Place on rolls.

-QUICKIE SIDE SUGGESTION: Try a simple salad of thinly sliced romaine lettuce, precut julienned carrots, and shredded red cabbage, with buttermilk ranch dressing.
+Quick side suggestion: Try a simple salad of thinly sliced romaine lettuce, precut julienned carrots and shredded red cabbage, with buttermilk ranch dressing.

 Ideas for Picky Eaters: Substitute lean ground beef for the turkey, if preferred.
 For a milder flavor, use mozzarella in place of the cheddar.
 Turn these into cheeseburgers: two minutes before they are finished, top with cheese and cover the skillet.